NetGear AC1200 (R6230) Review

 Our Analysis and Test Results

-While this router didn't positively distinguish itself from the rest of the group with its performance, at least it retails at a relatively affordable price.
-However, there were still comparably priced routers that vastly outperformed this one, so we are reluctant to recommend it.
+While this router didn't distinguish itself from the rest of the group with its performance, at least it retails at a relatively affordable price.
+However, there were still comparably priced models that vastly outperformed this one, so we are reluctant to recommend it.

 From what we could tell based on the included documentation, this router is not capable of either beamforming or MU-MIMO, so it might not be the best bet if you have a ton of devices on your network or you can't position the NetGear R6230 in a central location.
 It also does not allow you to turn the power or other status LEDs off.

 However, this router does have an average of 4 LAN ports, and you can cycle the power remotely.
-It also has a single USB 2.0 port — less than most of the other products we reviewed.
+It also has a single USB 2.0 port — less than most of the other products in the WiFi router review.

 Ease of Use